Rowlatt Act: Effect

 However, the success of the hartal in Delhi, on 30 March, was overshadowed by tensions running high, which resulted in rioting in the Punjab, Delhi and Gujarat.
 Deciding that Indians were not ready to make a stand consistent with the principle of nonviolence, an integral part of satyagraha (disobeying the British colonial government's laws without using violence), Gandhi suspended the resistance.

 The Rowlatt Act came into effect on 21 March 1919.
-In Punjab the protest movement was very strong, and on 10 April two leaders of the congress, Dr. Satyapal and Saifuddin Kitchlew, were arrested and taken secretly to Dharamsala.

-The army was called into Punjab, and on 13 April people from neighbouring villages gathered for Baisakhi Day celebrations and to protest against deportation of two important Indian leaders in Amritsar, which resulted in the Jallianwala Bagh massacre of 1919.
+In Punjab the protest movement was very strong, and on 10 April, two leaders of the congress, Dr. Satyapal and Saifuddin Kitchlew, were arrested and taken secretly to Dharamsala.
+On 13 April people from neighbouring villages gathered for Baisakhi Day celebrations and to protest against their deportation in Amritsar.
+Subsequently, the army was called into Punjab, which resulted in the Jallianwala Bagh massacre of 1919.

 Revocation

-Accepting the report of the Repressive Laws Committee, the British colonial government repealed the Rowlatt Act, the Press Act, and twenty-two other laws in March 1922.
+Accepting the report of the Repressive Laws Committee, the British colonial government repealed the Rowlatt Act, the Press Act, Regulation III of 1818, the Passport Act, the Sedition laws (Section 124A of the IPC), the Official Secrets Act, the Criminal Law Amendment Acts of 1908 and 1913, the Explosive Substances Act, the Seditious Meetings Act, the Indian Arms Act, the Prevention of Seditious Meetings Act, the Police Act of 1861, the Public Safety Act, the Defence of India Act (1915), the Cantonments Act, the Indian Newspapers (Incitement to Offences) Act, the Indian Criminal Law Amendment Ordinance, the Indian States Protection Act, the Press Emergency Powers Act, the Emergency Powers Ordinance, the Indian Political Service Regulations, the Criminal Tribes Act, and the Section 144 of the Criminal Procedure Code (CrPC) in March 1922.